lookit/lookit-api/docs/source/contributor-guidelines.rst

 Lookit Guidelines for Contributors
 ==================================

-Interested in helping write the code which powers the Lookit platform?
+Interested in helping write the code behind the Lookit platform?
 Thanks for supporting open source science!
+The Lookit project has three different code repos.
+The content of this page applies to all of the repos: `lookit-api` (Lookit site), `ember-lookit-frameplayer` (system for displaying experiments), and `exp-addons` (specific frames).

 This page describes the process any would-be contributor should plan to use.
 We have included some beginner-friendly details in case you are new to open source projects.

 At a high level, you should plan to make feature-specific branches off of the `develop` branch of a local copy of the code running on your own machine.
 This will keep the codebase as clean as possible.
 Before submitting a PR, merge in the most recent changes from the `develop` branch.